tylpk1216/KoboPageTurner/README.md

 * GET /left -> left page.
 * GET /right -> right page.
 * GET /exit -> shutdown the Web Server.

+## Note
+This project is just prototype verification because I found the Wi-Fi of Clara HD is very bad.
+It often closes the Wi-Fi suddenly.
+I don't find a solution to solve it.
+If the Wi-Fi is closed, I must back to Home screen to turn on the Wi-Fi again.
+Then I can go on to read a book with my KoboPageTurner.

 ## Acknowledge
 Thanks to KoboCloud.
 I got this idea from it.